ahmfrank/aws-vpn-setup/README.md

 # aws-vpn-setup
-Before run this YAML fiole, you must have created default VPC in AWS, If youn don't have Defaule created
+Before run this YAML or json file, you must have created default VPC in AWS, If youn don't have Defaule created